 - Top entry

 - Three-piece body

 For Extremely high pressure and temperature services, the full welded body is also used.

 As you can see in the image above, removing bonnet cover of top entry valves, allows access to valve internals for assembly, disassembly, repair, or maintenance without removing the valve from the pipeline.

 Split-Body Ball Valve

-For split body two pieces ball valve, refer floating ball valve image.
-Refer below image for split body three pieces ball valve.
+For a split body, two pieces valve, refer floating ball valve image.
+Refer below image for split body three pieces type valve.